Expressions of Interest open 2 March 2026

 Co-designing a technology-based-solution to improve the health and mental wellbeing of formerly incarcerated women.

-This partnership will develop and bring to life a Messenger chatbot to support women with lived-prison-experience navigate release from prison in compassionate and supportive ways.
-‘Lindabot’ will be workshopped and prototyped in collaboration with women who have been or are currently experiencing incarceration and will be supported by Seeds of Affinity.
-It is envisioned that through the co-development process understanding will emerge of how new avenues could be developed for formerly incarcerated women to determine their own support needs for the critical transition post release.
+This partnership is working to bring to life a Messenger chatbot to support women with lived-prison-experience navigate release from prison in compassionate and supportive ways.
+‘Lindabot’ was workshopped and prototyped in collaboration with women who have been or are currently experiencing incarceration and will be supported and hosted by Seeds of Affinity.
+Through the co-development process understandings emerged of how those with past experience could share their learnings to support others, or provide access to information to navigate the existing supports for formerly incarcerated women during the critical transition post release.
+Most importantly, women recognised their strengths, what they had to contribute, and future pathways together.

 MCCSA - Multicultural Men’s Mental Health Community Connectors Program